 Isle Royale National Park, MI

 This island park is a wilderness wonder and only allows people, so no vehicles are permitted to cross over on the ferry.
 In fact, the only way for you to get there is via ferry, private boat or seaplane.
 Transportation services are offered from both Michigan and Minnesota and will arrive at one of two drop off points.
-Although the season here is short, it is the perfect spot for a summer national park adventure.
+Although the season here is short, it is the perfect spot for national parks summer travel.

 The island is open from April 16-October 15, but visitors centers and ferries begin operation later.
 User fees are $7 per day, but children under 15 years old are exempt.
 You may choose to camp or backpack to get the full wilderness experience, but there are two other lodging options.
 While there are a few restaurant choices, many bring in their own food while they backpack or boat around.
 Different permits are required for camping and boating, so be sure to check the details.
 If you are an outdoors lover and are looking for one of the best national parks for camping, this is the park for you.